-If you use public mental health or substance abuse services, you are free to exercise your rights and to use the rights protection system without fear of retaliation, harassment, or discrimination.
-In addition, under no circumstances will the public mental health system use seclusion or restraint as a means of coercion, discipline, convenience, or retaliation.
+If you use public behavioral health or substance use services, you are free to exercise your rights and to use the rights protection system without fear of retaliation, harassment, or discrimination.
+In addition, under no circumstances will the public behavioral health system use seclusion or restraint as a means of coercion, discipline, convenience, or retaliation.